SYZ for index 1 Fano hypersurfaces in projective space: Computation of the super-potential

-is a submersion; refer again to Lemmas \ref{decomposition-into-mobius-transformations} and \ref{coordinate wise description of v}.
+is a submersion; refer again to Lemmas \ref{decomposition-into-mobius-transformations} and \ref{coordinate-wise-description-of-v}.
 Therefore, we may compute $\deg(\Phi)$ from the map:

-where
+where:

-Referring back to Lemma \ref{decomposition-into-mobius-transformations} again, notice that the later space is the product:
+Referring back to Lemma \ref{decomposition-into-mobius-transformations} again, notice that we have a product decomposition:

-This uses the same parametrization as (\ref{from moduli to mobius}).
+using the same parametrization as (\ref{from moduli to mobius}).
 Moreover, the map $\hat{\Phi}$ is the composition of a product map and a jet map:

-Referring back to Lemma \ref{decomposition-into-mobius-transformations}, we can see that $\deg(\pi_\alpha)$ is the number of ways to partition a set $S$ of $n+1$ Mobius transformations, into $n+1$-sets $S_i$, such that the size of $S_i$ is $\alpha_i$.
+Referring back to Lemma \ref{decomposition-into-mobius-transformations}, we can see that $\deg(\pi_\alpha)$ is the number of ways to partition a set $S$ of $n+1$ M\"obius transformations, into $n+1$-sets $S_i$, such that the size of $S_i$ is $\alpha_i$.
 This partition number is precisely:

-It remains to show that the jet map
+It remains to show that the jet map:

 has degree $1$.
 Again going back to (the proof of) Lemma \ref{decomposition-into-mobius-transformations}, we can see that $j_{n,0}^{-1}(0) = \{z^{n+1}\}$.
 Therefore, we need to show that $0$ is a regular value of this map.